Sandhyavathi/Quiz-based-Study-Plan-Generator-A-Cohere-Prompt-Engineering-and-Azure-Data-pipeline-Project/README.md

 # Quiz-Based Study Plan Generator

-An **adaptive learning system** using **Generative AI**, designed for graduate and postgraduate students.
+An **adaptive learning system** using **Cohere**, designed for students.
 This application generates personalized study plans based on quiz performance, helping students improve in areas where they struggle.

 ---